uedwinc/aws-bootcamp-cruddur-2023/journal/week6.md

 - Go to Load balancer > Target groups >
 - Click on the target group name.
 Under the targets tab, check health checks

+- Authorize port 3000 in the security group of the frontend service and attach the load balancer security group as source

+- Copy the load balancer DNS name and open on browser with port 3000 to load frontend

 - You can debug issues like health-check and others by shelling into the container
 - Health-check may take time to show healthy